lcorr8/wtm-js-crashcourse-project-A/lecture/week-05/review-tasks.md

 15. the following is a raw query: `await ApplicationService.updateOne(id, { status })` — routes shouldn’t use raw queries, encapsulate this functionality in the service or the model itself. you could use something like `ApplicationService.setApplicationStatus(application, status)` or  `application.setStatus(statusName)`

-16. instead of using `InterviewService.addToApplication` you could prefer `ApplicationService.addInterview` or better yet application.addInterview
+16. :white_check_mark: instead of using `InterviewService.addToApplication` you could prefer `ApplicationService.addInterview` or better yet application.addInterview

 sample try/catch block: